This project is supported by:

 WHO WE ARE

 Together, the three partners will make use of their strong traditions, networks and recognition as non-partisan platforms for professional, solution-oriented discourse to facilitate a series of events under the heading Transatlantic Digital Agenda: Bridging the Digital Gap.
 The three partners’ existing networks connecting decision makers in politics, the economy, science and civil society in Germany, Europe and the United States will be activated and enlisted toward this goal.
-We will tackle a range of key issues including: data flows, digital trade, copyright, competition, platforms, Internet of things, cloud computing, AI, innovation, labor market impacts, startups, data protection and privacy, finance, political action online, fake news, surveillance, cybersecurity and global Internet governance.
+We will tackle a range of key issues including: cross border data flows, digital trade, copyright, competition, platforms, Internet of things, cloud computing, AI, innovation, labor market impacts, startups, data protection and privacy, finance, political action online, fake news, surveillance, cybersecurity and global Internet governance.

 Transatlantic Digital Agenda: Bridging the Gap